T-Eashwar/deep-learning-task/README.md

-# Human Activity Recognition using Deep Learning and Pose Estimation
+# Human Activity Recognition using Deep Learning

 This Python code demonstrates human activity recognition using a pre-trained model and MediaPipe for pose estimation.
 It reads a video input or a live web-cam feed, captures frames, and predicts the activity in the captured frames using a deep neural network.